eschweitzer78/omnistudio-recipes/README.md

 # omnistudio-recipes
-A collection of ease-to-digest code examples for Omnistudio components on Salesforce Public Sector Solutions
+A collection of easy-to-digest code examples for Omnistudio components on Salesforce Public Sector Solutions.

 ## Disclaimer